Advanced Querying Techniques

 SELECT INTO (Non-Standard SQL)

 The SELECT INTO statement copies data from one table into a new table.
-This syntax is primarily used by Microsoft SQL Server.
+In standard SQL/SQLite, this is accomplished with CREATE TABLE ...
+AS SELECT.

 Operation: Create a new backup table called Books_Backup containing all books published before 1950.